fanhuan/phyloRAD/README.md

 Examples:

-The command used in generating Figure 5c in the AAF-RAD paper:
+The command used in generating Figure 5c in the phyloRAD paper:

-    $ AAF-RAD_sba.py -d Quercus_CAVENDER-BARES -G 20 -t 5 -k 21 --ks 21 -n 2
+    $ phyloRAD_sba.py -d Quercus_CAVENDER-BARES -G 20 -t 5 -k 21 --ks 21 -n 2

-The command used in generating Figure 5d in the AAF-RAD paper:
+The command used in generating Figure 5d in the phyloRAD paper:

-	$ AAF-RAD_pairwise.py -d Quercus_CAVENDER-BARES -G 20 -t 5 -k 21 --ks 21 -n 2
+	$ phyloRAD_pairwise.py -d Quercus_CAVENDER-BARES -G 20 -t 5 -k 21 --ks 21 -n 2